sswam/allemande/doc/guide.md

 OpenAI and xAI Models: Limited engagement with NSFW topics.
 Gemini, DeepSeek, Mistral: Can engage with any NSFW topic.
 Llama: Can engage with any NSFW topic, practically uncensored but may be reluctant by default.
-Venice: Uncensored: Fully uncensored, or as close as it gets.
+Venice Uncensored: Fully uncensored, or as close as it gets.

 If you notice any unexpected censorship, please report it to us, many issues can be fixed by adjusting character prompts.